directors and officers insurance

 Expert tips for your Directors and Officers insurance

-When selecting and designing your Directors and Officers insurance, there are several important points to consider.
-Our expert tip: Pay attention to the so-called insurer’s waiver of the right to terminate in the event of a claim.
-Many insurers reserve the right to terminate after a claim; an appropriate clause can exclude this.
-Also, check the scope of the policy carefully, especially if you operate internationally.
-The co-insurance of mandates in subsidiaries or external bodies (ODL mandates) should be clarified.
-For public companies, the legally required deductible for board members (§ 93 Abs.
-2 sentence 3 AktG) is relevant; there are special deductible insurances for this.
-Document your decisions carefully, as in cases of internal liability, there is often a reversal of the burden of proof.
-Professional indemnity insurance for experts is a different product, but the principle of careful documentation applies there as well.
-Always seek expert advice in case of doubt to find the optimal coverage for your situation.
-Our advisors at nextsure are happy to support you with this.
+When selecting and designing your Directors and Officers insurance, there are several important points to note.
+Our expert tip: look out for the insurer's so-called waiver of termination in the event of a claim.
+Many insurers reserve a special right to terminate following a loss; an appropriate clause can exclude this.
+You should also check the scope of cover of the policy carefully, especially where there is international activity.
+The inclusion of cover for mandates in subsidiaries or external committees (ODL mandates) should be clarified.
+For public limited companies, the legally required excess for directors (§ 93 para.
+2 sentence 3 AktG) is relevant; there are special excess insurance policies for this.
+Document your decisions carefully, as in cases of internal liability a reversal of the burden of proof often applies.
+Professional indemnity insurance for experts is a different product, but the principle of careful documentation applies there too.
+If in doubt, always seek expert advice to find the cover that is optimal for your situation.
+Our advisers at nextsure will be happy to help you.

 Your next step towards optimal protection